 As you see, the US programmers salaries are much higher than those in India or China.
 However, we should take into account that each single job position in the USA and in India may vary greatly, i.e. developers may be required to have a different set of skills.

 Among the things that US programmers don’t like about their work are the issues with project management, deadlines, and unclear SRS documents.
 A lot of employees complain about high responsibility and pressure at the workplace.

 Why Do Americans Outsource Their Projects to India?

-According to “The Indian Software Industry” report, the most frequently reported reasons for outsourcing have to do with the shortage of skilled professionals in the USA.
+According to “The Indian Software Industry” report, the most frequent reasons for outsourcing do with the shortage of skilled professionals in the USA.
 Companies say that they can’t find a required number of professionals quickly.
 Another reason for outsourcing to India is the fact that American companies don’t want to invest in in-house capabilities that don’t match with their core competencies (for example, developing apps for legacy platforms).
-Outsourcing such projects to India or another country frees their in-house employees to handle more creative projects.
+Outsourcing such projects to India or another country can free their in-house employees to handle more creative projects.

-Firms engaged in developing software products emphasized the need for accelerating product development in the face of ever-shorter product life cycles.
+Development companies emphasized the need for accelerating product development in the face of ever-shorter product life cycles.
 In some cases, US firms outsource to Indian firms to get access to more specialized engineering talent, particularly in the area of telecommunications.
-Other reasons include the option of round the clock operations and the ability of Indian vendors to assemble "functional" teams of engineers at a very short notice.
+Other reasons include the option of round the clock operations and the ability of Indian vendors to assemble “functional” teams of engineers at very short notice.